 After inclusion of the property, all owners of the property and the tap (both the tap and property must have identical title) will apply for a permit to connect that tap and enable it to become active.
 The permit process will guide the construction of the water line, connection to the existing main or lateral, inspection(s), meter installation, and finally, turning on the water to the home.
 If the property to be served is located near a lateral, the lateral owners must grant permission by signing the tap permit application, and the property owner must contact the lateral to determine what the fee is to connect with that particular lateral.

-The tap permit application fee is currently a minimum of $800, which includes one inspection and a new meter; all direct costs will be added.
+The tap permit application fee is currently a minimum of $800; all direct costs will be added.
+The meter cost is $550 for the new 1" meter that is now required for mandatory fire sprinklers, which includes one inspection and a new meter.
 The property owner is responsible for installing the service line, yoke, valves, meter pit (if required), connection components needed to tap the main or the lateral water line, and all related locates, excavation, and plumbing.
 The District’s engineer and/or Operations will be required to review and approve the site and utility plans, proposed points of connections, materials to be utilized, location of corporation stop and shut-off valves, location of meter and/or meter pit, etc., with the contractor.
 The engineer reserves the right to reject a contractor if such contractor is unable to demonstrate acceptable best practices for installation of a tap and protection of the public water system.
 Finally, the newly constructed line will be inspected for compliance and as-constructed plans will be submitted to the District for permit closing and issuance of a meter.

 A service disconnection must be approved by the Board of Directors and will require a tap forfeiture.
 The District does not facilitate the issuance of well permits.
 To the right, you will find Board resolutions and information for well permits and cross-connection control, abandonment of taps, special circumstances, and exclusion from the District, as well as mechanical specifications for disconnection.